pingcap/docs-tidb-operator/en/enable-tls-for-mysql-client.md

 ## TiProxy

 When using TiProxy in front of a set of TiDB servers you also need to configure TLS for it.
 Depending on the `TiProxyCertLayout` a different certificate layout is chosen:

-- not set: This is the legacy layout.
+- not set: the legacy layout.
-- `v1`: This is version one of the layout.
-This is recommended.
+- `v1`: the version one of the layout (recommended).

-There are TLS settings for these components of TiProxy:
+The following are TLS settings for these components of TiProxy:

 - `security.cluster-tls`: used to interface with other hosts in the cluster both as server and client (mTLS).
 - `security.server-tls`: used for serving MySQL protocol access on port 6000.